Dore Abbey: History

 who, after the early deaths of several of his children, became convinced that he should make amends for living off the proceeds of former monastic land.
 Scudamore was a friend of William Laud, Archbishop of Canterbury, who is believed to have influenced the re-design and rebuilding of the church, for its use as a parish church.
 The original mediaeval altar was found in a nearby farm, being used for salting meat and making cheese, and was returned to the church.
 The original nave was blocked off and a new tower erected, and a new carved oak rood screen, incorporating the arms of Scudamore, Laud, and King Charles I, was made by John Abel of Hereford.
 In addition, new stained glass was provided, and the walls were painted with instructional pictures and texts, many of which remain visible.
 The new church was re-consecrated on 22 March 1634.
 Further restoration was carried out between 1700 and 1710, and new paintings, including a large coat of arms of Queen Anne, were added.

 By the end of the nineteenth century the church was again in need of repair, and work was carried out by a local architect, Roland Paul, in 1901–09.
 Paul was also responsible for part-excavating and plotting the remaining foundations and traces of the original Abbey buildings, which now underlie the churchyard.

 Churchyard

-The churchyard contains the grave of Driver William John Watkins, a Royal Field Artillery soldier of World War I.
+The churchyard contains the war grave of Driver William John Watkins, a Royal Field Artillery soldier of World War I.